 “While I enjoyed everything going on in my life, during this time I also felt like I needed some creativity in my life, to compensate from my quite intellectual job.
 I had discovered screen printing in Vietnam, and realized I had always been attracted to beautiful fabrics, stationary, and home decor products.
 I did my research and discovered the online world of surface pattern design, to which I became addicted!
 I enrolled in many online classes and haven’t stopped practicing since then.”

-Since this time, a lot has been going on in Claire’s life and here’s some insight into what she has shared:
+Since this time, a lot has been going on in Claire’s life and the playful textile designs that she creates:

 “2018 have been an exciting adventure.
 I had the great surprise to be selected for the Jane Lewis Scholarship and I am so grateful for this.
 It has really helped me improving my skills and gain confidence.
 I have followed a good number of the classes, learned new approaches, techniques, and skills.
 I have also received the opportunity to present some of my patterns to Surtex, thanks to the Pattern Observer Studio.
 This has led to some great connections and opportunities.